-How can the sorority help my daughter?
+How can the sorority be beneficial for my daughter?

 What is required of my daughter to join the sorority?

-My daughter is a new member; what happens now?
+My daughter is a new member—what happens now?

-The new member program culminates with the second ritual ceremony, or Triangle Degree.
-Your daughter will be considered a fully initiated and active member of Sigma Sigma Sigma upon completion of this initiation ceremony.
-As Tri Sigma history dictates, she will be expected to wear white for all ceremonial meetings.
+The new member program culminates with the initiation ceremony, called Triangle Degree.
+Your daughter will be considered a fully initiated member of Sigma Sigma Sigma at this time.
+As Tri Sigma history dictates, she will be expected to wear white attire for all ceremonial meetings.

-What is your Anti-Hazing policy?
+What is your anti-hazing policy?

-- Not having enough time to study.
+- No time to study

 While not all of these would be an indicator of hazing, it may be a red flag for excessive programming, bullying or mean girl behavior, or poor leadership.
 School comes first.
-If a woman is not having a healthy, balanced experience, we’d like the opportunity to support her and advise the chapter in areas of improvement.
+If a member is not having a healthy, balanced experience, we’d like the opportunity to support her and advise the chapter in areas of improvement.

 How can I be involved with my daughter’s experience?